Parity Pipeline

 Directed by Joanna Bowers

-Seven rising-star, female basketball players from Hong Kong aim their sights on America’s WNBA, hoping to make a fast-break play towards the world’s most elite sports teams.
-Supported by their home gym in Hong Kong, each of the seven players brings her own unique talent, and trouble, to the journey.
+ThreThree rising-star, female basketball players from Hong Kong set their sights on America’s WNBA, striving to make a fast-break play towards the world’s most elite sports teams in pursuit of their basketball dreams.
+Supported by their home gym in Hong Kong, each athlete brings her own unique talent, and trouble, to the journey.e rising-star, female basketball players from Hong Kong set their sights on America’s WNBA, striving to make a fast-break play towards the world’s most elite sports teams in pursuit of their basketball dreams.
+Supported by their home gym in Hong Kong, each athlete brings her own unique talent, and trouble, to the journey.

 • ABOUT